kuria/options/README.rst

 ..
 TIP::

-   It is possible to pass additional arguments to all normalizers and validators.
+   It is possible to pass additional arguments to all normalizers.
    See `Resolver context`_.